top of page

 Some Christian teachers do not teach that Yeshua was recognized by the Jewish community as a rabbi.
 Many Christians embrace the King James Bible which has errors in transliteration which "replace" Greek words which point to the Jewish culture.
 John 4:31 translate the Greek word for "rabbi" as "master" even though the Greek word is obviously "Rabbi".
 In John 3:1 they correctly transliterate the same Greek word as "Rabbi".

 Rabbi (רַבִּי) in the first century was the honorific title given to a recognized teacher.
-After 70 CE, the movement that organized Jewish life around study and halakhah emerged from the Pharisees, and within that movement, “rabbi” became a formal title.
+After 70 CE, the movement that organized Jewish life around study and halacha emerged from the Pharisees, and within that movement, “rabbi” became a formal title.
 That later development matters because, even before 70 CE, Yeshua is repeatedly addressed as rabbi, and once with the heightened Aramaic form "my rabbi".
+The title “Rabbi” was used respectfully before 70 CE, as seen in the Gospels, but its formal use as an official title for ordained sages developed after the destruction of the Temple.
+The Jewish Encyclopedia connects the wider use of “Rabbi” with the generation of Rabban Yohanan ben Zakkai and his disciples, while Chabad notes that it became an official title in the second century.
+Hershel Shanks likewise argues that the Gospel use of “Rabbi” for Yeshua may reflect an earlier respectful usage before the later formal rabbinic title.
 Therefore, many readers place him in, or close to, the Pharisaic stream because the way it’s used signals the kind of teacher he was recognized as.

 First, look at how consistently people address him as Rabbi.
 The public used the word when they approached him for guidance, explanation, or judgment, exactly the social role associated with Pharisaic teachers.
 John 3:2, Nicodemus, a Pharisee, comes by night and says, “Rabbi, we know you are a teacher who has come from God.”John 4:31; 6:25; 9:2; 11:8 Disciples and crowds speak to him as “Rabbi” while seeking teaching, food, clarification, and safety.